ccieblogger/netraven/docs/development_logs/feature_api_container_refactor/02_implementation_plan.md

 1. **Incremental Changes**: Changes will be made incrementally to ensure stability throughout the refactoring process.
 2. **Backward Compatibility**: Maintain backward compatibility wherever possible to minimize disruption.
 3. **Test-Driven Approach**: Use tests to validate changes and ensure functionality is preserved.
+Unit and integration tests relevant to the changes should be developed or updated *during* each phase.
 4. **Documentation**: Document all significant changes, decisions, and rationales.
 5. **Code Review**: All changes will be subject to code review before final integration.
+6. **Development Logging**: Maintain a detailed log entry summarizing actions, decisions, and outcomes in the development log file (`./docs/development_logs/feature_api_container_refactor/README.md` or a phase-specific file) upon the completion of *each phase*.
+7. **Version Control**: Commit changes to the `feature/api_container_refactor` branch upon successful completion of each phase, using clear commit messages indicating the phase completed.

 ## Phased Implementation